0xlarmideh/0xlarmideh/README.md

 **Here's a quick summary about me**:

 - 😊 I’m looking for help with open source projects, hackathons and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Front-end Engineer, Full-stack Engineer (Junior level).
+- 💼 Job interests: Software Engineer, Front-end Engineer, Full-stack Engineer.
 - 📫 You can [view my resume](https://dub.sh/IDw51hp) and contact me by emailing busarioyewole@gmail.com.
 - 🌐 You can have a look at my portfolio website [here](https://larmideh.vercel.app/)